-It is quite remarkable however, that, amongst the poetical remains of Thomas D'Arcy McGee, the religious element, the strong, lively, simple faith of his Celtic fathers is supremely evident.
-In every stage of his life, the most stirring, the most unfavorable to religious thought or feeling, we find his muse devoted to the Saints of God, especially those of his own race; how he sang of "St. Patrick," "St. Brendan of the West," "St. Arbogast," "St. Kieran," "St. Columbanus," "St. Comgall," "St. Cormac, the Navigator," "St. Bride, of Kildare," and "St. Columba, of the Churches," this volume will bear witness.
-His poem on "Eternity" contains, within a short space, much sublime thought and the fulness of faith; yet it was written many years ago, when life was young and warm, and its cares were many and heavy on the poet's heart.
-Even "The Rosary" received its tribute from his pious muse in those busy by-gone years; indeed, all his his mother taught him in early infancy for the blessed Mother of our Lord.
+It is quite remarkable, however, that, amongst the poetical remains of Thomas D'Arcy McGee, the religious element, the strong, lively, simple faith of his Celtic fathers is supremely evident.
+In every stage of his life, the most stirring, the most unfavorable to religious thought or feeling, we find he muse devoted to the Saints of God, especially those of his own race; how he sang of "St. Patrick," "St. Brendan of the West," "St. Arbogast," "St. Kieran," "St. Columbanus," "St. Comgall," "St. Cormac, the Navigator," "St. Bride, d Kildare," and "St. Columba, of the Churches," this volum will bear witness.
+His poem on "Eternity" contains, within a short space, much sublime thought and the fulness of faith; yet it was written many years ago, when life w young and warm, and its cares were many and heavy on poet's heart.
+Even "The Rosary" received its tribute fro his pious muse in those busy by-gone years ; indeed, all life long Mr. McGee cherished the special veneration which his mother taught him in early infancy for the blessed Mother of our Lord.
 In his latest years, when the legislative halls of his adopted country were wont to echo with his matchless eloquence, and the multitudinous cares of statecraft weighed upon his mind, and the tumult of party strife jarred harshly on his finely-tuned ear and heart, we find his poetry chiefly of a religious character.
 It was then that he sang of "Humility," of "First Communion," of "Sister Margaret Bourgeois," of Montreal, and her wonderful life of sanctified labor; it was then he penned these deathless lines-

-"Mighty our Holy Church's will

-To guard her parting souls from ill,

-Jealous of death, she guards them still-
+"Mighty our Holy Church's will To guard her parting souls from ill, Jealous of death, she guards them still...
+Miserere, Domine !

-Miserere, Domine!

-"The dearest friend will turn away,

-And leave the clay to keep the clay,

-Ever and ever she will stay-
+"The dearest friend will turn away, And leave the clay to keep the clay, Ever and ever she will stay...

-Miserere, Domine!"
+Miserere, Domine !"

 Had he lived longer, this religious aspect of his mind, this fervent, ever-living faith would have been still more strikingly manifested.
 Amongst his papers was found a list of "Topics" for poems, evidently written quite recently, all of them of a most solemnly religious character.
-These were the "Topics" written in pencil in his own fair hand: "He came unto His own, and His own received Him not," "The night cometh in which no man can work," "I believe in the Communion of Saints," "Ergo expecto resurrectionem mortuorum," "It is a holy and wholesome thought to pray for the dead."
+These were the "Topics" written in pencil in his own fair hand : "He came unto His own, and His own received Him not," "The night cometh in which no man can work," "I believe in the Communion of Saints," "Ergo expecto resurrectionem mortuorum," "It is a holy and wholesome thought to pray for the dead."

 The solemn significance of these scriptural texts, selected as the subject of poems probably but a few weeks or a few days before his untimely and most melancholy death, will be noted with interest.
-Indeed, we find in several of the poems expressions that read like the voice of impending doom; thus in the Monody on the Death of Gerald Griffin:
+Indeed, we find in several of the poems expressions that read like the voice of impending doom; thus in the Monody on the Death of Gerald Griffin : "So have bright spirits been eclipsed and lost, Forever dark, if by Death's shadow cross'd;"